calipho-sib/nextprot-docs/news/2019/02/14/New release with updated proteomics data, a new kinase portal and more.md

 ##Advanced search SPARQL queries

-The following query has been added:
+The following example query has been added:

 1. [NXQ\_00246](../proteins/search?mode=advanced&queryId=NXQ_00246) **Proteins which are enzymes catalyzing a reaction involving lipids**